bitcoin-dot-org/Bitcoin.org/_alerts/2016-10-14-alert-retirement.md

 information regarding Bitcoin.
 It has been used in the past to inform users about important network events such as accidental blockchain forks.
 However, the Alert system also represents a large source of centralization in Bitcoin.
 The holders of the singular Alert Key can at any time send an alert which could affect the entire network.
 As more developers join, the Alert Key is given to others, but cannot be taken away from those who have left.
-This has lead to the Alert Key potentially falling into the hands of malicious actors who could use it to disrupt the network.
+This has led to the Alert Key potentially falling into the hands of malicious actors who could use it to disrupt the network.
 Because there is only one Alert key, it is not possible to prevent former developers from sending an alert nor is it possible to identify who sent an Alert.